Montana-Media-Arts/webDesignFall2024/_docs/topic-09/09-exploring/06-page.md

 <br />

-Following from this principle, to get any color within the grey scale, we simply need to provide the same value for each color.
+Following this principle, to get any color within the greyscale, we simply need to provide the same value for each color.

 <div style="border-style:solid;border-width:1px;border-color:#000;text-align:center;">
   <div width="50%" height="20px"